DrPandemic/battlerite-client/README.md

 ## Types
 All the primitive types are not enforced by this package.
 So, if the API changes, variables produced by this package could change.
-Also, every varible of a primitive tpye will be `None` if it's not present in the response.
+Also, every variable of a primitive type will be `None` if it's not present in the response.

 # Usage
 The data structure we expose is really similar to the one from the